thisiscapra/thisiscapra.com/source/blog/2015-01-10-rebuilding-capra.html.markdown

 ###Hosting & Continuous Delivery

 I'd whittled down my hosting to a choice between [Heroku](https://www.heroku.com/) and [Divshot](http://divshot.com).
 The free hosting is great on Heroku but the dyno's spin down when not in use and you have to use a service such as pingdom to keep it alive wich seemed somewhat wrong to me.
-Divshot is built for static site hosting and comes with built push deploys and automatic setups with CLI tools.
+Divshot is built for static site hosting and comes with built in push deploys and automatic setup with CLI tools.

 I had some visibilty on CLI tools from working at [Kyan](http://kyan.com) but never set it up for myself.
 I started playing with [Travis](https://travis-ci.org/) but I was having problems getting it playing ball with Middleman and Divshot so I was pointed towards [Codeship](https://codeship.com) which has been great.
 After linking up Github --> Codeship --> Divshot I just needed to let Codeship know I was deploying a Ruby app so I added a setup command to install all the gems needed.